Thursday, July 30, 2009

 For the Raleigh apartment dweller who goes downtown and experiences the rich culture of restaurants, businesses and artists, it’s almost unnerving in a way because these landscapes coexist minutes apart from one another, yet exude totally different lifestyles.
 It’s not that they aren’t similar, because they are; people in rural Raleigh send emails, sip espresso and probably design a hell of a lot better that I can, so what is it that is so revealing and shocking?
 I can’t quite explain it but when traveling out there to interview Jen Keller something shifts in my chest and it has to do with that paradox, with those two worlds existing with in miles of one another and being so dramatically different in their vibe.

 I inhabit both "worlds" because I’m a designer, a farmer’s daughter and am interested in pursuing things of an agricultural nature in a design oriented vehicle(s, photography, videography and writing).
+Either way it is soothing driving out to the bee lab and a welcome relief from the headache that is Hillsboro St.

 I walk into the lab and it smells sharp of wood and honey.
 Jen is outside, so that is where I go.
 She says, “Let’s find some shade,” and we do, beneath some pine trees in the bee yard.
 She’s quiet but not in a heavy, intimidating way, but quiet in the way that examples her knowledge and patience.
 I think some call it wisdom-- but again, either way it’s soothing and makes it very easy to carry on a conversation.
 And this is how it went.